hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 abstract: >
   The aim of this challenge is to develop a general-purpose audio representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
-HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models psychoacoustic phenomena like relative loudness and pitch?
+The HEAR 2021 challenge invites you to create an audio embedding that is as holistic as the human ear, i.e., one that performs well across a variety of everyday domains:
   What approach best generalizes to a wide range of downstream audio tasks without fine-tuning?
-What audio representation allows researchers to formulate and solve novel and societally-valuable problems in simple, repeatable ways?
   <br><br>
   HEAR 2021 will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental